mriffey1/Capstone_Spring/readme.md

 - [ ] Use APIs to drive certain data such countries/states, animal breeds, medication (from FDA)
 - [ ] Create physical summary (pdf) with notes, medication, animal, vet and owner information
 - [ ] Have the ability to email the PDF visit summary by checking a box automatically
+- [ ] Appointment reminder alerts via email or text to customers

+# Items possible in the future but not currently planned
+* The ability for the customer (owner) to login and view past animal history, medications and request appointments

 ## Technology Utilized:
 * IntelliJ IDEA Ultimate